France to present new security bill amid extremist threats

-Macron insists the bill being discussed in Thursday’s Cabinet meeting won’t infringe on freedoms, but rights groups fear France is heading for a permanent state of emergency.
+Macron insists the bill being discussed at a Cabinet meeting won’t infringe on freedoms, but rights groups fear France is heading for a permanent state of emergency.

-The discussion comes two days after an attacker drove a car carrying explosives into a police convoy on Paris’ busy Champs-Elysees avenue, the latest of several small-scale attacks on European cities.
+Macron’s government is seeking to extend France’s existing state of emergency through Nov.
+1, the time it will take the new security bill to pass through parliament.
+The current expiration date for the state of emergency is July 15.
+It would be the sixth extension of the measure since deadly attacks by extremists in Paris November 2015.

-Macron said in an interview with several European newspapers published Thursday that “the threat is long-lasting.
-So we must organize ourselves for the long term” instead of relying on emergency security measures.
+Thursday’s discussion comes three days after an attacker drove a car carrying explosives into a police convoy on Paris’ busy Champs-Elysees avenue, the latest of several small-scale attacks on European cities.

 Most Read Stories